Parse Your Emails & send them to Google Sheets Version 3.0

 8. Review the results, add more rules if you like.

 9. Click on Webhook Integrations on the left-hand side panel and select Google Sheets

-11. Select the Google Sheet and Worksheet you want updated with the data, do the field mapping and save.
+11. Select the Google Sheet and Worksheet you want to be updated with the data, do the field mapping, and save.
 Your data is extracted for future emails sent to the inbox that these rules are built off.